WeberJulian/Data_Compilation/README.md

 *camera.py* simulate the live video feed by croping or rotating an image at the simulated position of the drone

 *simulation.py* use the train model to evaluate the safety of a zone and simulate the movements of the drone.
-We decide witch way to go by assessing the level of safety of both the right corner and left corner of the image.
+We decide which way to go by assessing the level of safety of both the right corner and left corner of the image.

 ![simulation](simulation.png)